Colleges of Education

 As a result, principals and staff in Educate Together schools are placed under pressure to mentor newly-recruited teachers, setting time aside for discussion, analysis, exploration of resources, observation, planning, evaluation, etc. Educate Together is currently lobbying for sustained access to full-year groupings in all of the colleges.

 At Educate Together's 2012 AGM, the following motion was passed: "That this AGM directs all Educate Together schools, when assessing applicants for teaching positions, to take into account whether applicants have completed one or more of the following: Educate Together courses and specific courses provided by the Educate Together national office in the Colleges of Education."

 Approximately 350 - 400 students in each year

 Ethical education is now addressed as a core subject in the BEd programme, where we have limited input.

 We are delighted to be offering a postgraduate Certificate in Ethical and Multi-denominational Education in partnership with St Patrick’s College of Education.
 This is the first course of its kind in the state and commenced in October 2012.
 In working towards this Certificate, participants critically reflect on important ethical issues and on the philosophies and values underlying their educational work.

 Educate Together has substantial input into courses in Mary Immaculate College of Education - at present 62 hours.

 Approximately 60 students in each year.

-We are responsible for a 21-hour second year elective course on Educate Together and the Learn Together curriculum (approximately 15 students).
+We are responsible for a 24-hour third-year elective course on Educate Together and the Learn Together curriculum (approximately 15 students).